adiknoth/4deckradio/README.md

     ./autogen.sh
     ./configure

-    ./configure will automatically build against gstreamer-1.0 if it can be found, else it will build against gstreamer-0.10.
-(If none can be found it will print out a warning.)
+configure will automatically build against gstreamer-1.0 if it can be found, else it will build against gstreamer-0.10.

-    If you want to excplicitly specify which version of gstreamer to build against you can pass --with-old-gstreamer or --without-old-gstreamer to ./configure.
-For example:
+If you want to explicitly specify which version of gstreamer to build against you can pass `--with-old-gstreamer` or `--without-old-gstreamer` to
+configure:

-  * For gstreamer-1.0
+  * For gstreamer-1.0:
-    ./configure --without-old-gstreamer
+    `./configure --without-old-gstreamer`

-  * For gstreamer-0.10
+  * For gstreamer-0.10:
-    ./configure --with-old-gstreamer
+    `./configure --with-old-gstreamer`

 Then run:
     make
     make install